Senate of Saint Lucia

 The Senate of Saint Lucia is the upper house of the Parliament of Saint Lucia.
 It has 11 appointed members.
-All members are appointed by the Governor-General, of which 6 are appointed on the Prime Minister's advice, 3 on the advice of the leader of the opposition, and 2 independent members which the Governor-General appoints using his or her own judgment.
+All members are appointed by the Governor-General, of which 6 are appointed on the Prime Minister's advice, 3 on the advice of the leader of the opposition, and 2 independent members which the Governor-General appoints using their own judgment.

 History

 The Senate was established when Saint Lucia became independent in 1979.